2024 Solar Incentives Guide for Holyoke, MA - Tax Credits & Rebates

 Source: https://www.dsireusa.org/

-Solar incentives help mitigate the cost of installing a solar panel system on your home.
-These financial incentives are designed to encourage more Americans to make the switch to renewable energy.
-You might qualify for different types of incentives, such as cash back, discounts or monthly utility bill credits, depending on your situation.
+Solar incentives encourage people to switch their home over to renewable energy by offering financial incentives meant to lower the burden of solar panel installation and use.
+You might qualify for different types of incentives, including cash back, discounts or monthly utility bill credits, depending on your situation.
 Certain incentives come from your specific utility company, county or municipality, some from the state of Massachusetts and others from the federal government.
-Some solar incentives you might qualify for are:
+You might qualify for any of the following types of solar incentives:

-• Net Metering: Net metering becomes relevant after your solar system is up and running.
-If you've signed a net metering agreement with your Holyoke utility company, they will subtract the value of the excess energy your solar system produces from your monthly utility bill.
+• Net Metering: Net metering factors in after your solar panels are up and running.
+If you have a net metering agreement with your Holyoke utility company, it will subtract the value of the excess energy your solar system produces from your monthly utility bill.
 In some places, this is a dollar-for-dollar credit, while in other places you might make back a percentage of the value.

 • Tax Exemptions: Sales tax exemptions are effective at the time of purchase for your solar panels.
 Property tax exemptions let you ignore the value that your solar panels add when you're calculating the amount of property tax you need to pay.